narendrakoganti7/kubernetes/Replicas/README.md

 ### Replica controller
-replica controller aslo same like replicaset but don't have `selector` and `lables` opption in ymal file.
+replica controller aslo same like replicaset but don't have `selector` and `lables` opption